eddayyy/WeatherFul-Bot/README.md

     pip install -r requirements.txt
     ```

-3. Rename `.env.sample` to `.env` and fill in your OpenWeatherMap API key and Twitter API credentials for Fullerton weather tracking.
+3. Rename `.env.sample` to `.env` and fill in your Weatherbit API key and Twitter API credentials for Fullerton weather tracking.

 4. Run the bot:
     ```bash